-"Dr. Meaning," Thought Leader, Modern-Day Greek Philosopher, Political Scientist, Best-Selling Author
+"Dr. Meaning," Modern-Day Greek Philosopher, Political Scientist, Founder of the Global Meaning Institute, Best-Selling Author

 Being a proud Greek-American (of Cretan heritage), it can be said that my personal journey began somewhat “naturally” because of my in-bred passion for the study of democracy, government, and politics.
 From a very early age I was drawn to public service and to championing the rights of the structurally disadvantaged in society.
 A U.S. Army veteran (Vietnam Era), I found myself drawn into the “War on Poverty” as a community organizer, human services warrior, political campaign management consultant, and journalist.
 Because of a longstanding interest in health care, especially the oft-neglected and misunderstood field of mental health, I also found myself trained and working as a therapist and administrator with the chronically mentally ill and criminally “insane.”
 This experience was life-changing for me and was a catalyst for returning to the serious study of public policy and government in order to better understand and ideally influence the “politics” of mental health.
 Not content with being a political scientist locked in an ivory tower, I tried always to practice what I preached by linking practice with theory.
 Hence, in addition to becoming a full-time Professor of Political Science, including a graduate program head in Public Administration, I continued to immerse myself in the “real world” of policy issues and organizational development/management both with my students and independently as a consultant/advisor.
 I’ve been privileged to have worked internationally with all levels of government, including service to the White House under three Presidents in the United States.
 I’ve also served as an advisor to the commissioner of the U.S. Food and Drug Administration and was one of the initial faculty evaluators for the Innovations in American Government Awards Program at the John F. Kennedy School of Government, Harvard University, among other professional responsibilities.